-This Technical Report was prepared by Mercator for Magna Terra and information, conclusions and the Mineral Resource Estimate contained herein are based upon information available to the authors at the time of report preparation.
-Mercator has relied on information provided by ExploreCo and Magna Terra concerning the legal status of claims that form the Property as well as for opinions with respect to environmental issues, mineral property agreements and surface titles pertinent to this Technical Report.
+This Technical Report was prepared by the authors for Magna Terra and information, conclusions and the Mineral Resource Estimate contained herein are based upon information available to the authors at the time of report preparation.
+The authors have relied on information provided by Magna Terra concerning the legal status of claims that form the Property as well as for opinions with respect to environmental issues, mineral property agreements and surface titles pertinent to this Technical Report.